ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 - `data` – optional field to include arbitrary data
 - `gasLimit` – the maximum amount of gas units that can be consumed by the transaction.
 Units of gas represent computational steps
 - `maxPriorityFeePerGas` - the maximum price of the consumed gas to be included as a tip to the validator
-- `maxFeePerGas` - the maximum price of the consumed gas willing to be paid for the transaction (inclusive of `baseFeePerGas` and `maxPriorityFeePerGas`)
+- `maxFeePerGas` - the maximum fee per unit of gas willing to be paid for the transaction (inclusive of `baseFeePerGas` and `maxPriorityFeePerGas`)

 Gas is a reference to the computation required to process the transaction by a validator.
 Users have to pay a fee for this computation.
 The `gasLimit`, and `maxPriorityFeePerGas` determine the maximum transaction fee paid to the validator.
 [More on Gas](/developers/docs/gas/).